alenaks/SigmaPie/README.md

 **Generating data samples**

-If the grammar is non-empty, the data sample can be generated in the same way as before: `generate_sample(n, repeat)`, where `n` is the number of examples that need to be generated, and `repeat` is a flag allowing or prohibiting repetitings of the same strings in the generated data.
+If the grammar is non-empty, the data sample can be generated in the same way as before: `generate_sample(n, repeat)`, where `n` is the number of examples that need to be generated, and `repeat` is a flag allowing or prohibiting repetitions of the same strings in the generated data.

 ```python